nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 Sequence data were generated by the Pathogen Genomics Laboratory at INRB in the DRC in partnership with:

-* Africa Centres for Disease Control and Prevention, Addis Ababa, Ethiopia
+* Africa Pathogen Genomic Initiative (Africa PGI), Africa Centres for Disease Control and Prevention, Addis Ababa, Ethiopia
+* ARTIC Network
 * Biosurv international
+* US Centers for Disease Control and Prevention, Atlanta
 * Culmen International
 * Institute of Ecology and Evolution, University of Edinburgh, Edinburgh EH9 3FL, UK
 * Institute of Tropical Medicine, Antwerp, Belgium